Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 <img src="../assets/2017-10-22-thrice-part-3_files/assign colors, emotions_lyrics_NRC-1.png" style="display: block; margin: auto;" />

 we can clearly see the box-plot distributions of the different emotion categories!
-As in any boxplot, the black bar inside the box signifies the median, the hinges represent the 25th and 75th percentiles, while the whiskers extend to the value of 1.5 \* IQR of their respective hinges, and the black dots are the outliers.
+As in any box plot, the black bar inside the box signifies the median, the hinges represent the 25th and 75th percentiles, while the whiskers extend to the value of 1.5 \* IQR of their respective hinges, and the black dots are the outliers.
 But suppose we want to see how the lyrics change sentiment over time?
 We can create a bump chart that plots the different sentiment groups for each album in order of release-date!

 ``` r
 emotions_lyrics_nrc %>%